 Request a care assessment

-This assessment is also available to young people under 18 who are already receiving care and support from children's services and who are likely to continue to require support and who's care arrangement will need to transfer to adult social care services when aged 18.
+This assessment is also available to young people under 18 who are already receiving care and support from children's services and who are likely to continue to require support and whose care arrangement will need to transfer to adult social care services when aged 18.

 Why we complete a care assessment

 The purpose of a care assessment is to establish the support and care needs you may have and to agree a support plan for how best these can be provided.
 This service is available to everyone and can provide you with a very useful planning document with outline costs for the various services you may require.
 We can also complete a financial assessment to confirm if you are likely to be eligible for financial help with paying for these services.

 Even if you are not eligible for financial assistance, we can work with you to help you organise and secure the services you need, such as care or support in your own home.